POGO proudly announces its current Fellows and their winning projects.

 Co-Investigators: Ms. Sue Zupanec, Ms. Jocelyne Volpe, Mr. Scott Walker

 Project Summary: Nausea and vomiting are distressing side effects of chemotherapy.
 Aprepitant is one of the most effective medicines to prevent chemotherapy-induced vomiting.
 Aprepitant is only available as a capsule.
 So, children who cannot swallow capsules cannot benefit from this medicine.
 Pharmacists can use aprepitant capsules to make an oral liquid form of aprepitant.
 But, we do not know how well this form is absorbed into the bloodstream.
-This study will compare the absorption of the oral liquid aprepitant to the capsule in children.
+This study will compare the absorption of the oral liquid aprepitant to the capsule in healthy adult volunteers.
+Given that the absorption and metabolism of aprepitant in children is similar to adults by one year of age, the results of this study will be applicable to children.

 Impact/Relevance: If the absorption pattern of oral liquid aprepitant and the capsule are similar, children who cannot swallow capsules and who are receiving chemotherapy will have access to a medicine known to improve control of chemotherapy-induced nausea and vomiting.